Fast & Furious: Short films

 The short films were either released direct-to-video or saw limited theatrical distribution, being mostly included as special features for The Fast and the Furious, 2 Fast 2 Furious, and Fast & Furious, as part of the DVD releases.
 The films, which range from 10 to 20 minutes, are designed to be self-contained stories that provide backstory for characters or events introduced in the films.
 They were also designed to bridge the chronological gap that was created when the initial lead characters departed the series.

-In March 2025, Diesel announced that he would return as director for a short which will take place chronologically before the final movie.
+In March 2025, Diesel announced that he would return as director for a short which will take place chronologically before the final film.

 The Turbo Charged Prelude for 2 Fast 2 Furious (2003)

 Following the events of The Fast and the Furious, Brian O'Conner escapes from Los Angeles to avoid law enforcement until his eventual arrival in Miami in 2 Fast 2 Furious.